scottaxcell/winddcutil/README.md

 ## News

+### Release [2.0.0] - 2023-09-15

-[09-2023] Good news, `winddcutil` has been ported from C++ to Python!
+- Good news, `winddcutil` has been ported to Python!
 We use the API provided by the [monitorcontrol](https://github.com/newAM/monitorcontrol) Python package.
+- See the [CHANGELOG](https://github.com/scottaxcell/winddcutil/blob/main/CHANGELOG.md) for additional details.

 ## Usage